oktadev/okta-blog/_source/_posts/2021-08-13-reactive-java.md

 return Mono.just(secureRandom.nextInt());
 ```

-The implementation above has logic upfront, first the calculation `secureRandom.nextInt` and then the assembly.
+The implementation above has logic up front, first the calculation `secureRandom.nextInt()` and then the assembly.

 What is the right way to wrap a blocking call? **Make the work happen in another scheduler.**